Using the services of private maritime security companies became well-considered during the height of pirate infestations in the years 2009 to 2011.

 - 1,353 firearms owned.

 - 16 owned vessels.

 - 10 global offices (Head office in the UK)

 The numbers speak for themselves.
-Ambrey Security always put the need of their client first.
+Ambrey Security always puts the needs of its clients first.

 7. Neptune P2P Group

 The company has bases in the UK and UAE.
-Their expertise in risk consultancy and special security services are second to none.
+Their expertise in risk consultancy and special security services is second to none.

-And because every maritime business is unique, they offer tailor made solution that fits exactly to each company.
+And because every maritime business is unique, they offer a tailor-made solution that fits exactly to each company.

-Whether merchant vessels, cruise ships, superyachts, oil and gas and ports and terminals, they protect your assets so you can focus running your business.
+Whether merchant vessels, cruise ships, superyachts, oil and gas, and ports and terminals, they protect your assets so you can focus on running your business.

 Securewest is fully compliant with various regulations and governing bodies around the world including Flag States and international requirements.